Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: Quantum State Diffusion and a Stochastic Lindblad Equation

-Solutions to this equation describe possible stochastic quantum trajectories of the reduced system density matrix $\rho$, where a single trajectory is associated with a particular realisation of the environmental noise $\{dW_{k}\}$ \citep{helmer2009a}, or equivalently, an initial environmental state.
+Solutions to this equation describe possible stochastic quantum trajectories of the reduced system density matrix $\rho$, each associated with a particular realisation of the environmental noises $\{dW_{k}\}$ \citep{helmer2009a}, or equivalently, an initial environmental state.
 The ensemble-averaged density matrix $\bar{\rho}$ then corresponds to taking an average over the noise and hence over all possible trajectories and, as a result, Eq. (\ref{eq:Lindblad_eqn}) is recovered.
-If the system were closed instead of open, interactions between the system and the environment would vanish and we would be left with the first term on the right-hand side of the equation; namely the von Neumann equation.
+If the system were closed instead of open, interactions between the system and the environment would vanish and we would be left with the first term on the right-hand side; namely the von Neumann equation.
 A similar stochastic evolution equation for $\rho$ has been derived by Jacobs by analogy with classical measurement theory \citep{jacobs2014a}.
-Under this approach, however, the noise is interpreted as a quantum fluctuation stemming from the uncertainty in the measurement: a similar approach is taken by Gambetta \emph{et al}. \citep{gambetta2008}.
-In contrast, we consider such a noise to reflect the probabilistic nature of interactions with an underspecified environment causing the quantum system to evolve in a stochastic manner, reminiscent of a Brownian particle diffusing in space and described by a Langevin equation.
+Under this approach, however, the noise is interpreted as a quantum fluctuation stemming from the uncertainty in the measurement: a similar approach is taken by Gambetta \emph{et al} \citep{gambetta2008}.
+In contrast, we consider such a noise to reflect the probabilistic nature of interactions with an underspecified environment causing the quantum system to evolve in a stochastic manner.